-The newest timeline for ISD operation shows that charter or education management organizations (CMOs/EMOs) had to file letters of intent to apply for IS selection in August 2017, well before the affected schools are chosen, though that deadline was extended to Sept.
+The newest timeline for ISD operation shows that charter or education management organizations (CMOs/EMOs) were supposed to file letters of intent to apply for IS selection in August 2017, well before the affected schools are chosen, though that deadline was extended to Sept.
 29, 2017.
 Charters are invited to formally apply in November 2017, again before the SBE formally approves the selected schools in December.
 In other words, charter operators will not know if they’re applying to operate schools in the kind of environment in which they’ve previously succeeded since they don’t know which schools will be selected or even where they are.
 The state released a list of 48 eligible schools on Sept.
 7, 2017.

 Charters selected as IS operators will assume control of a school and its physical resources, taking it away from the locally elected board while maintaining its geographical attendance zone.
 The IS will be funded by attendance, as charters are, and the monies will be transferred from the local authorities to the ISD.
 The charter operators, which can be based out-of-state and be for-profit, will run the schools for at least five years and as many as eight years.
 ISD schools will be required to participate in the federal lunch program.
 Local districts will remain responsible for transportation and facilities and capital expenditures.
 The logistics of this are yet to be determined.